 Optimization for Microsoft Teams

-Citrix delivers optimization for desktop-based Microsoft Teams using Citrix Virtual Apps and Desktops and Citrix Workspace app.
+Citrix delivers optimization for desktop-based Microsoft Teams (1.2.00.31357 or higher) using Citrix Virtual Apps and Desktops and Citrix Workspace app.
 By default, we bundle all the necessary components into the Citrix Workspace app and the Virtual Delivery Agent (VDA).

 Our optimization for Microsoft Teams contains VDA-side HDX services and an API to interface with the Microsoft Teams hosted app to receive commands.
 These components open a control virtual channel (CTXMTOP) to the Citrix Workspace app-side media engine.
 The endpoint decodes and renders the multimedia locally, moving the Citrix Workspace app window back into the hosted Microsoft Teams app.